elonandco/Weathermatic/README.md

 Description:
 ---
-Below are instructions on how to dynamically interact with Highcharts using Ember, Bootstrap and Datepicker.
+Below are instructions on how to dynamically interact with Highcharts using JQuery, Bootstrap and Datepicker.

 Installation:
 ---